 If you haven't already, start to think about what route you might be taking (Google Maps and Trail Link are great for this), and plan according to the terrain.
 As with any unfamiliar trip, it's always advisable to run the route a time or two before the real commute.
 Take a commuter buddy with you!
-Encourage the other peeps at your office to join you in the spirit of camaraderie and environmental consciousness and make this a group thing. *Fun fact: As of 2018, a recorded 870,000 people claimed to commute by bike.
-That's .6% of the U.S. population- let's get that number up, baby!
+Encourage your coworkers to join you in the spirit of camaraderie and environmental consciousness and make this a group thing. *Fun fact: As of 2018, a recorded 870,000 people claimed to commute by bike.
+That's .6% of the U.S. population - let's get that number up, baby!

 Getting a test ride in allows you to consider alternate routes, possible pit stops, and bike parking.
-Okay, so you don't have to spend time circling as you look for a space to park your gas guzzling car, but you will need to allot time for finding a safe space to stow your e-bike.
+Okay, so you don't have to spend time circling as you look for a space to park your gas-guzzling car, but you will need to allot time for finding a safe space to stow your e-bike.
 Most places of business will offer a nearby bike rack or post, but it's best to know all potential spots beforehand.
-On another note, might you need to ride back in the dark?
-Get a trusty bike light, you nut!
+On another note, might you need to ride to work or home again in the dark?
+Get a trusty bike light!

 Lock it up.

 Of course, don't forget how crucial it is to lock your eBike.
 Chain, cable, and D-Locks are three of the main types.
 There are advantages and disadvantages to each.
 For example, a chain link will be a bit heavier, but undoubtedly secure.
 A D-lock is usually much easier to carry, but might not fit around every bike frame.
 Either way, you should never take your steed out without some form of safeguarding.
-We love the added security of an alarm-system lock!
-Check out this all-in-one bike security system from Pinhead.
+Watch how to prevent your eBike from getting stolen in this video.

 Pack your bags.

 Are you heading to work?
 Maybe you'll need to carry a change of clothes, a laptop, your lunch.
 This means you're going to need the right equipment.
 Get yourself a pannier or two.
 Choose from a handlebar bag, a saddlebag, a rear rack, hydration pack, and a cellphone mount to keep everything locked in place.
 Bringing coffee, or stopping along the way?
-Get a cruising koozie that WON'T spill your latte. (can we find one to link to?) *Pro Tip: Bike baskets aren't the most secure of holding sacks for a bumpy ride.
-Check out a trusted brand like Ortlieb to carry your goods in a waterproof pannier.
+Get a cruising koozie that WON'T spill your latte. *Pro Tip: Bike baskets aren't the most secure of holding sacks for a bumpy ride.
+Check out a trusted brand like Ortlieb to carry your goods in a waterproof pannier, backpack or briefcase.